phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.1.9 =
+Fix widget language switcher to take into account the new hreflang

 = 1.1.8 =
 * Fixed bug with Strings List appearing also in Dynamic Strings List.
 Also fixed bug with duplicate dynamic strings not having a pencil icon because of missing jquery_object.
 * Fixed Woocommerce session storage compatibility